-\section{Limitations of this study}
+\subsection{Limitations of this study}

 Since DSA is widely accepted to be the main mechanism behind cosmic ray acceleration in the large scale structures \citep{Kang_1997MNRAS,Miniati_2001ApJ}, our study considers only DSA as the particle acceleration mechanism.
-In this context, some researcher has also pointed out about the contribution from turbulent re-acceleration \citep{Brunetti_2016PPCF,Brunetti_2011MNRAS,Eckert_2017ApJ}.
+In this context, other works motivated by the observed cluster scale radio emissions have also pointed out about the contribution from turbulent re-acceleration \citep{Brunetti_2016PPCF,Brunetti_2011MNRAS,Eckert_2017ApJ}.
 We are well aware of the important role of AGN activity and SN explosion in the CR acceleration, especially for providing a pristine CR pool for both DSA and re-acceleration model \citep{Kang2007ApJ,Brunetti_2011MNRAS}.

-Though our model of CR acceleration by DSA considers pre-existing CR population \citep{Kang2007ApJ}, turbulent re-acceleration or their (AGN and SN) direct contribution has not been included here.
-Further, our computation of CR acceleration is done using the fitting model of \citet{Kang2007ApJ} as the post process of parameters obtained from the snapshots taken from our hydrodynamics plus N-body simulations.
-So, this calculation considers only instantaneous CR acceleration, and no time evolution solutions.
-However, the peak of CR luminosity for merging clusters is in some cases one order of magnitude or more larger than the pre-merger value, partly justifying the instantaneous approach for the CR acceleration in those cases.
+Primarily, our study is based on the acceleration of thermal particles by DSA.
+We also present a constraint model of CR acceleration by DSA that considers preCR population \citep{Kang2013ApJ}.
+But, we did not work at all on turbulent re-acceleration of preCR or their (AGN and SN) direct contribution.
+Further, our computation of CR acceleration is done using the piece-wise fitting function of CR acceleration efficiency $\eta(\mathcal{M})$ from \citet{Kang2013ApJ} as the post process of the snapshots taken from our hydrodynamics plus N-body simulations.
+So, our calculations consider only instantaneous CR acceleration or injection, and no time evolution solutions.
+However, the peak of CR luminosity for merging clusters is, in some cases, one order of magnitude or more larger than the pre-merger value, partly justifying the instantaneous approach for the CR acceleration in those cases.